Directing

 The Graduate School also provides modest financial support for some opportunities, including select directing labs and workshops.

 Nestled in the beautiful foothills of the Ozark Mountains, Fayetteville and its Northwest Arkansas environs are fast becoming a cultural destination.
-The Crystal Bridges Museum of American Art, only adds to the area's already rich cultural legacy and has announced plans to open a new space for contemporary performance and art.
+The Crystal Bridges Museum of American Art and The Momentary (a multi-disciplinary space for visual and performing arts, culinary experiences, music festivals, and artist residencies) only add to the areas already rich cultural legacy.

 Sample Plan of Study